ImogeneOctaviap794/Toolify/README.md

 ### Workflow

 1. Request `gpt-4` model
-2. System first tries `priority: 0` channel (openai-primary)
+2. System first tries `priority: 100` channel (openai-primary) - highest priority
-3. If returns 429 or 500+ error, automatically switches to `priority: 1` channel (openai-backup)
+3. If returns 429 or 500+ error, automatically switches to `priority: 50` channel (openai-backup)
-4. If still fails, continues to try `priority: 2` channel (openai-fallback)
+4. If still fails, continues to try `priority: 10` channel (openai-fallback)
 5. Only returns error to client when all channels have failed

 ### Notes

+- **Priority Rule**: Higher number = higher priority (recommend using intervals like 100/50/10 for easy insertion of intermediate priorities)
 - **Streaming Requests**: Due to the nature of streaming responses, always uses highest priority channel (cannot switch mid-stream)
 - **Same Priority**: Multiple services can have same priority, in which case they're tried in config file order
 - **Model Matching**: Only services configured with the same model participate in failover
+- **is_default Deprecated**: No longer need to set default service, system automatically uses highest priority service as fallback

 ## Web Admin Interface